cnohilly/password-generator/README.md

 # 03 JavaScript: Password Generator

 ## Description
 This project was to create the logic needed to make a password generator.
 The HTML and CSS for the application was provided with a small amount of JavaScript, and the goal was to complete the JavaScript to meet the criteria.
 The application must prompt the user to input the desired password length and select which character types to use and validate their inputs.
 Once validated, the password should be generated and displayed to the user.

-Create an application that generates a random password based on user-selected criteria.
-The app runs in the browser and features dynamically updated HTML and CSS powered by your JavaScript code.
-It has a clean and polished user interface and is responsive, which ensures that it adapts to multiple screen sizes.

-If you are unfamiliar with special characters, take a look at some [examples of special characters on the OWASP Foundation website](https://www.owasp.org/index.php/Password_special_characters).
+List of [special characters](https://www.owasp.org/index.php/Password_special_characters) that were used, excluding the space character.

 ## User Story